The Three Year Strategy for the Federation

 Keeping children safe from exploitation, abusive relationships or physical danger, and the difficulties this poses when children receive care from a number of people, cannot communicate well or lack any sense of danger, is emphasised by parents..
 Staying safe is also talked about in terms of preventing the child having accidents.
 There were different reasons why children might be vulnerable to accidents including using inappropriate or unsafe equipment, living in unsuitable housing and/or requiring high levels of supervision.

 Enjoying and achieving encompassed various inter-related areas:

 Socialising and having friends was a priority for many children and their parents.
 However, parents of children with ASD recognise that to have friends their children would first need to have the desire to interact.
 The lack of contact with school friends out of school was seen as a barrier to achieving friendship, and is a source of considerable frustration for some children.

 Activities and experiences

 Having interests and being able to participate in activities is something parents want for their child.
-Many are concerned that their child’s ‘world’ was restricted to home and school and they want their child to have greater variety and opportunities.
+Many are concerned that their child’s ‘world’ was restricted to home and school, and they want their child to have greater variety and opportunities.
 Most parents express the desire for their children

 to participate in mainstream activities in their local community.
 The exception was some parents of children with degenerative conditions who reported their children were no longer able to cope with such situations.
 Many children also express a desire to be ‘doing more’.
-The lack of accessible or appropriate facilities and/or the lack of support to assist the child mean that taking part in mainstream activities can often very difficult.
+The lack of accessible or appropriate facilities and/or the lack of support to assist the child mean that taking part in mainstream activities can often be very difficult.

 Education and learning